Welcome to Year 7

 - Humanities (History, Geography, RE )

 Students are regularly assessed throughout the year through a variety of different methods including practical, formative and summative assessments.
 Through the accelerated reader programme, students will received regular feedback on their current reading age.

-Our aim is to set meaningful and relevant homework; this may take many different forms - from reading a short passage to researching on the Internet.
+Our aim is to set meaningful and relevant homework to support and enrich learning.
+This may take many different forms - from reading a short passage to researching on the Internet.
 Homework tasks vary according to the subject and the time spent on each task will vary depending on the task.
-Students will receive a sanction and it will be logged on SIMS if they fail to complete their homework.
+Students will need to use their Knowledge Organiser booklet, issued to them at the beginning of each term to support their homework.

 The school planner is a very important document.
 It is used to aid students with their organisation to record homework and is the main method of communication between home and school.
 All students must carry their planner at all times and it must be checked daily and signed weekly by parents.